 Traditional Church Vestment Sewing Patterns

 We receive a lot of emails from our readers in the Ecclesiastical Sewing Studio.
-One of the questions that frequently come up relates to church vestment pattern or patterns for creating church vestments.
+One of the questions that frequently comes up relates to traditional church vestment patterns or patterns for creating church vestments.

 Clients frequently ask if Ecclesiastical Sewing carries Traditional Vestment Patterns.
 And we are happy to say, yes!
 We carry a wide selection of Traditional styles of Church Vestment Patterns.
 When the question is asked, there is a bit of confusion that comes with the question.
 Clients know they would like to make traditional vestments for their clergy, but they are not really certain what those traditional vestment styles are.

-The answers may vary, depending on the type of worship service the vestments will be created for.
-If Garments are needed for a more traditional style of worship that includes traditional liturgy with hymns, psalms, prayer, incense and perhaps processions, then a fuller chasuble style such the image shown above is a good choice.
+Depending on the type of worship service, the vestments’ creation may vary.
+A fuller chasuble style such as the image shown above is a good choice if you need garments for a more traditional style of worship that includes traditional liturgy with hymns, psalms, prayer, incense, and perhaps processions.
 For ease of distinction, this style is often referred to as a Gothic Style Chasuble.

 We hope you enjoy this summary of traditional style chasuble patterns for creating church vestments.